malhashemi/Obsidian-Outlook/README.md

 7. Update the URLs in your `manifest.xml` file to point to your add-in's new location on Firebase.
 Replace "https://YourDomain.com/path/to/" with your Firebase URL followed by the path to your files.

 8. Side-load your add-in in Outlook by following the instructions in the [Outlook add-ins documentation](https://docs.microsoft.com/en-us/office/dev/add-ins/outlook/sideload-outlook-add-ins-for-testing).

----

-Please replace "YourGitHubUsername" and "YourRepoName" with your actual GitHub username and repository name.
-Make sure that your repository includes the `manifest.xml` file and all other necessary files for your add-in, and adjust the file paths in the README if needed.
-Also, consider adding a section about how to use the add-in and any additional features or settings.